milnershay/sqe-hw3/Provengo/README.md

 provengo run --show-sessions helloprovengo
 ```
 6. We repeated steps 4-5 until we were satisfied with the result.
 7. We recorded a video of the running tests and added it to the report.
 Since more than one browser session was opened, we recorded the entire screen.
-The link for the video is [here]($$*TODO* write the link$$).
+The link for the video is [here](https://drive.google.com/file/d/1IognyWvdZENT1x3w4HODT0DXEDrj7SG_/view?usp=sharing).
 8. We copied the generated graph of the model to a file named [model.pdf](model.pdf) inside this directory (the link should work).

 ### Story files
 The test stories are in [Tests.story.js](moodle/spec/js/MoodleQuiz.story.js).
 See the file for a detailed description of the stories.

-$$*TODO*: Make sure that the text inside the file is informative, self-explanatory, and properly writen (meaningful variable names, no magic number, etc.).
-Specifically, write for each story a comment that explain what it does and make sure that the story's name reflects its purpose.
-See the file for an example.$$

 ### Events definition files
 The specification for the events are given in [EventDef.js](moodle/spec/js/MoodleQuiz.EventDef.js).
 See the file for a detailed description of the events.

-$$*TODO* Make sure that each event is documented and properly writen (meaningful variables and events names, no magic number, etc.).
-See the file for an example.$$